sean-m/atlassian-scripts/README.md

-The scripts are heavily modified but based on the blog post found <http://lionfacelemonface.wordpress.com/2009/12/29/python-init-scripts/>.
+The scripts are heavily modified but based on the blog post found here: <http://lionfacelemonface.wordpress.com/2009/12/29/python-init-scripts/>.